MustafaErvaErgul/PD2-Better-SSF/README.md

 ### Cube

 * Added a recipe to craft a random Facet
   * 1 Identity Scroll + 1 Town Scroll + 10 Jewel Fragments -> 1 Random Unique Jewel

+# For Devs

+nodeVersion = v20.12.2
+The "src" folder in this repo contains JS code that applies all the changes mentioned above with a single command "npm start".